Participation of women in the Olympics: 1900

 The first modern Olympic Games to feature female athletes was the 1900 Games in Paris.
-Hélène de Pourtalès of Switzerland became the first woman to compete at the Olympic Games and became the first female Olympic champion, as a member of the winning team in the first 1 to 2 ton sailing event on May 22, 1900.
+Hélène de Pourtalès of Switzerland became the first woman to compete at the Olympic Games.
+She was also the first female Olympic champion as a member of the mixed-gender winning team in the first 1 to 2 ton sailing event on May 22, 1900.
 Briton Charlotte Cooper became the first female individual champion by winning the women's singles tennis competition on July 11.
-Tennis and golf were the only sports where women could compete in individual disciplines.
-22 women competed at the 1900 Games, 2.2% of all the competitors.
-Alongside sailing, golf and tennis, women also competed in croquet.
+22 women competed at the 1900 Summer Olympic Games.
+Alongside sailing and tennis, women also competed in croquet, equestrian and golf.

 Margaret Abbott plays in the 1900 Olympic Games women's golf event in Compiegne, France.

 There were several firsts in the women's golf.
-This was the first time ever that women competed in the Olympic Games.
 The women's division was won by Margaret Abbott of Chicago Golf Club.
-Abbott shot a 47 to win and became the first ever American female to win a gold medal in the Olympic Games, though she received a gilded porcelain bowl as a prize instead of a medal.
+Abbott shot a 47 to win and became the first ever American woman to win a gold medal in the Olympic Games, though she received a gilded porcelain bowl as a prize instead of a medal.
 She is also the second overall American woman to receive an Olympic medal.
 Abbott's mother, Mary Abbott, also competed in this Olympic event and finished tied for seventh, shooting a 65.
 They were the first and only mother and daughter that have ever competed in the same Olympic event at the same time.
 Margaret never knew that they were competing in the Olympics; she thought it was a normal golf tournament and died not knowing.
 Her historic victory was not known until University of Florida professor Paula Welch began to do research into the history of the Olympics and discovered that Margaret Abbott had placed first.
 Over the course of ten years, she contacted Abbott's children and informed them of their mother's victory.

 Jane Moulin and Elvira Guerra competed in the hacks and hunter combined (chevaux de selle) equestrian event at the 1900 Games.
 Originally only the jumping equestrian events were counted as "Olympic", but IOC records later added the hacks and hunter and mail coach races to the official list of 1900 events, retroactively making Moulin and Guerra among the first female Olympians.